AbdullahBay/inet/showcases/general/parsim/doc/index.rst

 .. **TODO** ssid -> ne higgye azt hogy egy networkbe tartoznak

+.. .. literalinclude:: ../Network.ned
+   :start-at: networkConfiguratorModule
+   :end-at: networkConfiguratorModule
+   :language: ned

+**TODO** is this still needed?

-The access points have the same SSID by default.
-However, the configurator would put all wireless hosts and access points in the same wireless network, so the SSID's of the two wireless LANs need to be unique:
+All access points in the network/in the subnetworks have the same SSID by default.
+However, the configurator would put all wireless hosts and access points in the same wireless network, so the SSID's of the subnetworks need to be unique:

 .. literalinclude:: ../omnetpp.ini
-   :start-at: AP1.**.ssid
+   :start-at: subnetworkA.**.ssid
-   :end-at: host{5..6}
+   :end-at: subnetworkD.**.defaultSsid
    :language: ini

 .. **TODO** rewrite? miert kell kulon medium